 It makes sense to assume that the run with 1018 numbered questions came first, because, starting with the third edition (1860), the total of 1019 numbered questions did not change, except for the Nouvelle édition of 1861.
 This particular edition was apparently released between the fourth and fifth editions, and it once again brought back the total of numbered questions down to 1018, but it is identical to the fourth edition in every other respect.

-The fifth edition, in addition to returning to the count of 1019 questions, features an Errata page, which includes a comment about question 1015, which deals with tormented souls (which goes to show that Kardec was likely aware of the numbering issue).
-Since, from the fifth edition onward, the total of 1019 questions no longer changed, it is reasonable to think that Kardec implicitly assumed that the unnumbered question that follows question 1010 is indeed question 1011, justifying the total of 1019 numbered questions that has prevailed since.
+The fifth edition, in addition to returning to the count of 1019 questions, features an Errata page at the end of the book.
+The Errata includes a comment about question 1015, that talks about tormented souls (which goes to show that Kardec was likely aware of the numbering issue).
+Since the total of 1019 questions no longer changed from the fifth edition onward, it is reasonable to think that Kardec implicitly assumed that the unnumbered question that follows question 1010 is indeed question 1011, justifying the total of 1019 numbered questions that has prevailed since.

 Changes Made to the Text in Later Editions